matatk/agrip/audioquake/manuals/user-manual-part01.md

 Everything we have created for the project (code, sounds, tools) is available for you to use, modify and redistribute.
 The licence we have used for the project, the GNU General Public Licence, permits anyone to do these things as long as they keep the source code to their work available for others, just as we have for you.

 Our reasons for making *AudioQuake* Free are that it should make it easier for people to get hold of and play the game.
-The most important reason, however, is described in the following section…
+The most important reason, however, is described in the following section&hellip;

 ### Only the beginning

 We're building not just a game, but a framework with which you can create your own games.
 This framework currently allows you to alter all aspects of the way the game works and sounds, with level editing planned for the future, as we get closer to the 1.0.0 version number.

 With a number of commercial game engines now made Open Source, the possibility of making other titles accessible is a reality.
-Some even use the *Quake* engine—*Half-Life* would make a most amazing and immersive accessible game due to its amazing sounds, AI, story line and massively popular online game modes.
+Some even use the *Quake* engine&mdash;*Half-Life* would make a most amazing and immersive accessible game due to its amazing sounds, AI, story line and massively popular online game modes.

 It is possible that later engines such as *Quake III* and *Unreal* could be made accessible even without access to the engine code.
 We wanted to produce a Free game, which is why we didn't choose these titles.
 We also thought that *Quake* would be a good starting point as it marked the dawn of modern game engine design.